Microneedling

 wrinkles (around the eyes, mouth), photo-aging of the hands and neck, lax skin,

 stretch marks and the overall texture of the Skin.
-Microneedling (also known as collagen induction therapy) involves using fine
+Microneedling (also known as collagen induction therapy) involves using fine needles to create hundreds of tiny, invisible puncture wounds in the top layer of skin.

 This minimally invasive treatment virtually painless and incredibly effective.
 The micro-injuries you create stimulates the body’s natural wound healing processes, resulting in cell turnover and increased collagen and elastin production, therefore reversing as well as preventing signs of aging, Microneedling has become hugely popular among skincare fanatics—Vogue is calling it the next big thing in anti-aging.